ignotaC/epicanime/README.md

 Fate/Apocrypha ( EPIC )

+Future Diary - Watch it for Mineme.
+Rest is honestly shit and worst shit is MC

 No guns life season1 + season 2( simply good )

 WataMote it's silly but actualy nice.